Battleship Potemkin: Critical response

 Battleship Potemkin has received acclaim from modern critics.
-On review aggregate website Rotten Tomatoes, the film holds an overall 100% approval rating based on 51 reviews, with a rating average of 9.2/10.
+On review aggregate website Rotten Tomatoes, the film holds an overall 100% approval rating based on 51 reviews, with a rating average of 9.5/10.
 The site's consensus reads, "A technical masterpiece, Battleship Potemkin is Soviet cinema at its finest, and its montage editing techniques remain influential to this day."
+Metacritic, which uses a weighted average, assigned the a score of 97 out of 100, based on 22 critics, indicating "universal acclaim".

 Since its release Battleship Potemkin has often been cited as one of the finest propaganda films ever made, and is considered one of the greatest films of all time.
 The film was named the greatest film of all time at the Brussels World's Fair in 1958.
-Similarly, in 1952, Sight & Sound magazine cited Battleship Potemkin as the fourth-greatest film of all time; it was voted within the top ten in the magazine's five subsequent decennial polls, dropping to number 11 in the 2012 poll and number 54 in 2022.
+Similarly, in 1952, the first edition of the decennial Sight and Sound poll cited Battleship Potemkin as the fourth-greatest film of all time; it was voted within the top ten in the magazine's five subsequent decennial polls, dropping to number 11 in the 2012 poll and number 54 in 2022.
+In the 2022 director's poll, it was tied for 93rd place.

 In 2007, a two-disc, restored version of the film was released on DVD.
 Time magazine's Richard Corliss named it one of the Top 10 DVDs of the year, ranking it at #5.
 It ranked #3 in Empires "The 100 Best Films Of World Cinema" in 2010.
 In April 2011, Battleship Potemkin was re-released in UK cinemas, distributed by the British Film Institute.
 On its re-release, Total Film magazine gave the film a five-star review, stating: "nearly 90 years on, Eisenstein's masterpiece is still guaranteed to get the pulse racing".

 Directors Orson Welles, Michael Mann and Paul Greengrass placed Battleship Potemkin on their list of favorite films, and director Billy Wilder named it as his all-time favourite film.